samuellee101/xAI-project-group/README.md

 ---

 ### Notes
-- You can easily extend the code to 10,000 triples by using `cleaned_dbpedia_10000.nt`.
+- You can easily extend or compress the code to 10,000 triples or 500 triples by using `cleaned_dbpedia_10000.nt` or `cleaned_dbpedia_dataset2/3`.
 - Trained model is saved as `trained_transe_model.pth`.

 ---